Insights to help ignite the power of your people

 Before rushing to implement expensive perks, HR leaders should evaluate their organization carefully, using culture, reputation and total compensation packages as benchmarks.
 So if your employer brand and compensation are already strong, implementing perks can be a way to enhance your reputation in competitive industries or regions.

-Perhaps most importantly, large organizations should take a cue from employees' desire for open communication in the workplace and let their employees take the lead when it comes to designing a non-financial compensation strategy.
+Perhaps most importantly, large organizations should take a cue from employees' desire for open communication in the workplace and let them take the lead in designing a non-financial compensation strategy.
 By surveying your current talent, you can discover the priorities that matter to them — and then implement perks that will help you retain your best.